US President Biden overturns Trump ban on transgender troops | DW | 25.01.2021

 In 2016, former President Barack Obama allowed transgender personnel to serve in the military.

-But after succeeding Obama in the Oval Office the following year, Donald Trump put a stop to that recruitment process while letting those already serving remain.
+But after succeeding Obama, Donald Trump put a stop to that recruitment process in 2017, while letting those already serving remain.

-Roughly 1.3 million people work in the US military, according to the Defense Department.
+Roughly 1.3 million people work in the US military, according to the Department of Defense.

 US research institute Rand Corporation — which offers analysis to the United States Armed Forces — estimated in 2016 that about 2,450 active service members were transgender.